 The Council's Carbon Management Programme (CMP) is the main initiative designed to help reduce the organisation's energy consumption and carbon emissions, and provides an opportunity for the Council to achieve significant cost savings by becoming more resource efficient.
-The CMP focuses on activities that the Council can directly influence, such as energy use in Council buildings, street lighting, transportation fuel use, water consumption and office waste generation, which together contribute to approximately 2.2% of the borough's total annual emissions.
+The CMP focuses on activities that the Council can directly influence, such as energy use in Council buildings, street lighting, transportation fuel use, water consumption and office waste generation, which together contribute to approximately 1% of the borough's total annual emissions.

-The CMP's first phase (CMP1) ran from 2008/09 to 2012/13 and resulted in a 14% reduction (5,275 tCO2e) in the Council's own GHG emissions.
+The CMP's first phase (CMP1) ran from 2008/09 to 2012/13 and resulted in a 14% reduction (5,275 tCO $2$ e) in the Council's own GHG emissions.
 A second five-year phase (CMP2) commenced in 2013/14, with an ambition to drive down emissions by a further 15% against a revised (2012/13) baseline by 2017/18.
 2017/18 marks the final year of the second phase.
-Emissions have fallen by 12,001 tCO2e (33.4%) since 2012/13, meaning the Council has significantly surpassed its 5 year carbon reduction target of 15%.
+Emissions have fallen by 12,001 tCO $2$ e (33.4%) since 2012/13, meaning the Council has significantly surpassed its 5 year carbon reduction target of 15%.
 CMP2 progress is also reported annually; see the 2017/18 Greenhouse Gas Emissions Report.
+CMP3 is currently being devised with new baselines and targets.